 The Multnomah County Inverness Jail is the main jail, and is not to be confused with the Multnomah County Detention Center Jail (which is located downtown in the Justice Center).

 Any driver entering into the DUI Diversion Program or convicted of a DUI charge will need an ADES evaluation.
 For more information on the evaluations in Multnomah County, please see the Multnomah County DUI page.

 Any driver entering into the DUI Diversion Program or convicted of a DUI charge will need to complete a drug and alcohol education class or treatment.
+There are many providers to chose from in the Portland Metro Area, but treatment need not be completed in Portland.
 For more information on the DUI treatment programs and providers in Portland and Multnomah County, please see the Multnomah County DUI page.